2017 Awards Frequently Asked Questions

 2. How will you know the size of my newsroom?
 And why the change?

 We’ll take you at your word, though if we have reason to believe you fall into a different category size, we may move your submission to its rightful place.
 We adopted the FTE newsroom staff model of gauging the size of the publication because we believe that metric has more to do with the resources of an outlet than does circulation size or Web traffic.
+Here are the details on the exact sizes for each category.

 3. I’m a journalist who writes for a daily blog of a magazine or weekly publication.
 Do I still apply for a category under magazines and weeklies?